Teevity/ice/README.md

 ##Basic setup:
 Using basic setup, you don't need extra code change and you will use the provided bootstrap.groovy.
+You will need to construct your own ice.properties file and have it in your classpath.
+You can use sample.properties file as the template.

 1. Find the s3 billing bucket name and billing file prefix and specify them in ice.properties.
 For example: